FranklinDM/TGS/README.md

 The Good 'ol Sidebar (TGS) - a sidebar extension for Pale Moon
 ===================================================================

-This is the repository of the sidebar extension called [The Good 'ol Sidebar](https://addons.palemoon.org/addon/tgsidebar/), an extension for [Pale Moon](https://www.palemoon.org) and a fork of [All-in-One Sidebar](http://firefox.exxile.net/aios/index.php), an extension which was made for Mozilla Firefox, but is now discontinued.
+This is the repository of the sidebar extension called [The Good 'ol Sidebar](https://addons.palemoon.org/addon/tgsidebar/), an extension for [Pale Moon](https://www.palemoon.org) and a fork of [All-in-One Sidebar](http://firefox.exxile.net/aios/index.php) which was an extension made for Mozilla Firefox, but is now discontinued.

+More information about this extension could be found at the [wiki](https://github.com/FranklinDM/TGS/wiki).

 You are cordially invited to contribute to the project. :-)